 there holds (\ref{korn}) with $C$ independent of $u$ and of $h$. \end{theorem}

 The example constructed in section \ref{example} shows that conditions (\ref{f1}) (or (\ref{f2})) are necessary for the bound (\ref{korn}).
-In particular, any Killing field $v$ on $S$ can be extended to a vector field $v^h$ on $S^h$, satisfying the boundary condition and such that $\|\nabla v^h\|_{L^2(S^h)}^2 \geq Ch$ but $\|D(v^h)\|_{L^2(S^h)}^2\leq Ch^3$.
+In particular, any Killing field $v$ on $S$ generates a family of vector fields $v^h$ on $S^h$, satisfying the boundary condition and such that $\|\nabla v^h\|_{L^2(S^h)}^2 \geq Ch$ but $\|D(v^h)\|_{L^2(S^h)}^2\leq Ch^3$.
 Hence, if one naively assumes that $u$ satisfies the angle condition only with the space of generators of appropriate rotations on $S$, rather than the whole $\mathcal{I}(S)$, the constant $C_h$ has a blow-up rate of at least $h^{-1}$, as $h\to 0$.
-The following theorem shows that this is the actual blow-up rate, under the abovementioned conditions.
+The following theorem shows that this is the actual blow-up rate, under the above mentioned conditions.

 More precisely, define: